looooo/pastix/docs/doxygen/chapters/Pastix_Install.md

 Note that these lines can (should) be added to your environment file such as `.bashrc` to set it by default.

-### Get Pastix
+### Get PaStiX

-To use the lastest stable development branch of PaStiX, please clone the master branch.
+To use the latest stable development branch of PaStiX, please clone the master branch.
-Note that PaStiX contains two git submodule for spm and morse_cmake.
+Note that PaStiX contains two git submodules for spm and morse_cmake.
-To get sources please use these commands:
+To get source codes please use these commands:
 ```sh
 # if git version >= 1.9
 git clone --recursive git@gitlab.inria.fr:solverstack/pastix.git